Warnings for Vyvanse

 Advise the patient to read the FDA-approved patient labeling (Medication Guide).

-Advise patients that there is a potential serious cardiovascular risk including sudden death, myocardial infarction, stroke, and hypertension with VYVANSE use.
+Advise patients that there are potential risks to patients with serious cardiac disease, including sudden death, with VYVANSE use.
 Instruct patients to contact a healthcare provider immediately if they develop symptoms such as exertional chest pain, unexplained syncope, or other symptoms suggestive of cardiac disease [see WARNINGS AND PRECAUTIONS].

 Instruct patients that VYVANSE can cause elevations of their blood pressure and pulse rate and they should be monitored for such effects.